-Advertising lets prospective buyers know that the property is for sale and may list the inspection dates and times.
-It also includes details of the agent handling the sale.
+Advertising lets prospective buyers know that the property is for sale.
+It generally includes the inspection dates and times, and details of the agent handling the sale.

 Property advertising must not be misleading or deceptive.
 It is illegal to misrepresent a property in any way when advertising or marketing that property, whether verbally or in writing and photographs.
 For more information, view our Advertising and representations – estate agent obligations page.

 You must ensure any information provided to the agent about the property is factual and up to date.
-If advertising is not accurate, and a buyer can prove a property has been ‘misrepresented’, the buyer may be able to take legal action.
+If advertising is inaccurate, and a buyer can prove a property has been ‘misrepresented’, the buyer may be able to take legal action.

 When marketing a property, it is illegal for an agent to quote or advertise a figure that is less than:

-- your asking price or reserve price if you have set such a price, or
+- your asking price or reserve price (if you have given one)

 Before advertising your property for sale, an agent will generally ask you to approve the advertised price and to confirm in writing that you will consider all offers at the advertised price or within the advertised price range.
 The advertised price range cannot be more than 10 per cent.

 Agent's estimated selling price

-This is the price the agent estimates a property is likely to attract, based on their experience and knowledge of the market.
+This is the price the agent estimates a property is likely to attract.
+It must:

 - take into account the sale prices of the three properties that are most comparable to your property.